Jacobstephens17/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+    Relational Databases store the data in only one location, rather than multiple records in different areas.
 2. Why do tables need a Primary Key?
+    To uniquely identify entries in your database
 3. What is the name given to a table column that references the Primary Key on another table?
+    Foreign key
 4. What do we need in order to have a _many to many_ relationship between two tables?
+    There needs to be similarities between multiple records on multiple tables